ashutoshbw/any-number-to-words/README.md

 * The regular expression for parsing number is inspired from [Eloquent JavaScript](https://eloquentjavascript.net/code/#9.3) book.

 ## Change Log
+#### Version 2.0.2
+* Fixed the bug of not translating decimal point for non en-us locales.

 #### Version 2.0.1
 * Added documentation.
-* Fixed the bug of not translating fractional part of non en-us locales.
+* Fixed the bug of not translating fractional part for non en-us locales.

 #### Version 2.0.0
 * Made the package hybrid to support both ES6 modules syntax and CommonJS syntax.